A family run business in the IT sector which provided 4 principal services:

 - IT support and maintenance

-Turnover had been stable for several years at c. £1m although with net losses now of £200,000 per year and growing.
+Turnover had been stable for several years at c. £1m although with net losses then of £200,000 per year and growing.

-Nick Winton was appointed as CEO to turn the business around.
+Nick was appointed as CEO to turn the business around.

 The patriarch who owned the company found it impossible to manage the conflicting needs of looking after his extended family and making decisions that were necessary for the business.

 The son who provided the technical lead for the business had pursued many new innovations and interests resulting in a proliferation of new products, many of which were not core to IT services.